AaltoSciComp/NoBSC/content/index.rst

 This isn't a time to advertise how great we are.
 It's a time to look under the hood and talk about what's really going on, so that we can do a better job in the future.
-If your job is "getting stuff done" instead of "publishing papers", this is the meeting for you.
+If your job is "getting stuff done" instead of "publishing papers" and you want to learn from like-minded people, this is the meeting for you.

 Schedule (general plan)